Builder68/OpenEarlyMacsRAMexpansion/README.md

 ##### Option N°1: Pin Headers & PiggyBack Sockets Install (Removable)

-*Attention: Clearance between LB and EB will be aprox.
-12.7 mm, allowing for the LB to slide back on its rails.
-No Trough Hole Mount components are installed on the EB for this option*
+*Attention: Clearance between LB and EB will be approx. 12.7 mm, allowing for the LB to slide back on the metallic rails of the case with no interference.
+No Through-Hole Mount components are installed on the EB for this option.*

 | Part description      | Quantity    | Supplier     | Notes           |
 |:---------------------:|:-----------:|:------------:|:---------------:|